There probably is a DJ called ‘DJ Speak’ but this article isn’t about her/him, it’s about the things DJ say and what they actually mean.

 It’s a strange world we are all living in now, where the vast, near-magical dream of human interconnectedness that is the internet is used to seek the validation of strangers for another re-edit of Love is the Message.
 But this is how we choose to use our technology, to tell each other how great we are.
 Luckily, Prinks has put together this handy cut-out-and-keep guide to decoding online DJ-speak, so read on and be forever enlightened in the language of the Disk Spinners and Slippers:

 3. “Great gig last night, now back to production grind!”

 5. ”Just finished two tracks and a remix in a hugely productive day.”

-“Oh my God it’s six thirty in the evening which means I’ve been on Halo 4 for six hours straight.”
+“Oh my God it’s six thirty in the evening which means I’ve been on Fortnite for nine hours straight.”